De ce veți avea nevoie

 Sketch auto-saves your project as you make refinements.
 Tap Close at any time to return to Project view.
 Tap (+) to add another document to your project.
 You can duplicate, delete, or move documents from one project to another by tapping “…” and selecting the document you want to affect.
 You can do the same with entire projects in Work view.

 In Document view, tap the share icon to explore ways to export and share your work.
-You can refine your artwork on the desktop (Adobe Desktop Apps > Photoshop CC), publish your project to Behance in one step, or add it to your Camera Roll (Image > Save Image).
+You can refine your artwork on the desktop (Adobe Desktop Apps > Photoshop), publish your project to Behance in one step, or add it to your Camera Roll (Image > Save Image).
 Alternatively, save a PSD or PDF file (Creative Cloud Files as PSD/PDF) and generate a sharable link (Link to Project).

 If you haven’t purchased an Adobe Creative Cloud plan, or if your plan doesn’t include Photoshop, you can download a free trial.